 P: There was a crew contest in Montreal, like “Battle of the Crews,” and we were thinking, “What do we call our crew?”
 Our friend is a big Lou Reed fan and said “Oh, Dimestore crew sounds cool.”
 There’s a Lou Reed song called “Dime Store Mystery.”
 We didn’t want to think anymore, so we just went with it.
 Then everyone thought we were a skate shop, we didn’t want that, so we shortened it to Dime.

 Has Peace Park always been the central skate spot in Montreal?
 It seems like there are a lot of characters there.

 P: It’s a really good spot.
 There’s also a lot of action there.
-A lot of crackheads, crack dealers, prostitutes.

 A: You have to be mentally strong to skate Peace Park.
 It’s in a pretty rough part of the city, near the projects and the red light district.
 There will be people fucking on the ledge in broad daylight.